-

 (b) Sexual intimacies between a psychologist and a psychology trainee, student or research participant are prohibited.

-Penn State Administrative Policy: Policy AD41 SEXUAL HARASSMENT CONSENSUAL RELATIONSHIPS:
+Penn State Administrative Policy:

 Even when both parties have consented to the relationship, there may be perceptions of conflicts of interest or unfair treatment of others.
 Such perceptions undermine the atmosphere of trust essential to the educational process or the employment relationship.
-Under such circumstances, the person in the position of supervision or academic responsibility must report the relationship to his or her immediate supervisor.
-Once the consensual relationship is reported, the immediate supervisor is responsible for eliminating or mitigating the conflict of interest to the fullest feasible extent and ensuring that fair and objective processes are in place for decisions relative to grading, thesis advice, evaluations, recommendations, promotions, salary increases or performance evaluations.
+Accordingly, the person in the position of supervision or academic responsibility must promptly report the relationship to his or her immediate supervisor.
+Once the consensual relationship is reported, the immediate supervisor is responsible for eliminating or mitigating the conflict of interest to the fullest feasible extent and ensuring that fair and objective processes are in place for decisions relative to grading, thesis advice, evaluations, recommendations, promotions, salary increases, or performance evaluations.
+The new supervisory or academic arrangement should be documented.

 For these reasons it is the expectation that the senior staff and training staff will not engage in romantic and/or sexual relationships during the time that the staff member and trainee are at CAPS.